sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 **Anomaly banner** Styled with a red accent to visually distinguish it from the two blue "confirmed finding" banners on the earlier pages, since this one flags a genuine open question rather than a closed finding: prescriptions stayed roughly the same all year, up 1.7 per cent, but costs suddenly dropped by 35.6 per cent in January 2026, a sudden drop, not something that happened slowly.

-**Total items vs. total cost, by month, dual-axis combo chart** Items shown as light blue-grey bars, cost as a red line, both plotted against separate scales so both series stay readable despite their very different units.
-The two track each other closely from April through December 2025, then the red cost line breaks away sharply in January 2026 while the bars stay essentially flat, a clean visual proof of the step-change described in the banner above.
+**Total items versus total cost, by month, dual axis combo chart** Items shown as light blue grey bars, cost as a red line, both plotted against separate scales so both series stay readable despite their very different units.
+The two track each other closely from April through December 2025, then the red cost line breaks away sharply in January 2026 while the bars stay essentially flat, a clean visual proof of the step change described in the banner above.

 **Top 10 practices by total cost, table** Medicus Health Partners leads at £886,450.
 South East London holds 6 of the 10 highest spending practices, despite not being the highest spending ICB overall, showing that spend is concentrated in a handful of large practices in that borough rather than spread evenly across it.